rooiboss00/sample_app11/heroku/README.md

 This project is built with [lerna](https://lerna.js.org/).
 The core plugins are located in [./packages](./packages).
 Run `lerna bootstrap` after cloning the repository to set it up.

+The standard `oclif` `./bin/run` script serves as your entry point to the CLI in your local development environment.

 Releasing
 =========
 1. Checkout the master branch and double-check you're on latest commit that you would like to release from.